Miami Trust Attorney for Planning, Administration & More

 Some people may have preconceived notions about trusts and believe that they are only for multi-millionaires who wish to leave large trust funds to their children.
-However, trusts can be invaluable tools in the estate plans of millions of individuals.
+However, trusts can be invaluable tools in the estate plans of millions of individuals when executed properly with a Miami trust attorney.

 Trusts are simply an arrangement where one party holds property on behalf of another party.
 In an estate planning context, trusts are created by the person doing the estate planning (the settlor), who authorizes another person (the trustee) to manage the assets for the benefit of a third party (the beneficiaries).
 There are many reasons for establishing trusts including tax minimization or providing for the needs of underage beneficiaries.